rixnco/widget-axes/README.md

 # com-chilipeppr-widget-xyz
 The Axes widget shows the XYZA values of the axes of your CNC controller.
-It also enables you to jog, home, change units, and change Work Coordinate Systems.
+It also enables you to jog, home, change units, and change Work Coordinate Systems!

 ![alt text](screenshot.png "Screenshot")